-If your vehicle's engine is this size Your loade should weig than
+If your vehicle's engine is this size Your loaded trailer should weigh no more than

 3.8L 1,000 lbs.
 454 kg.

 4.6L 1,000 lbs.
 454 kg.

 Preparing to Tow

 For your safety and for the good of your vehicle, use the right equipment for the type of trailer you tow.
 Also, make sure that all towing equipment is properly attached to your vehicle.
 If you are not certain that you are using the right equipment in the proper manner, see your Ford or Lincoln-Mercury dealer.